se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/VULN_HANDLING_COMMERCIAL_TEMPLATE.md

 ## 4. Remediation

 - Prioritize fixes by severity and user impact.
-- Validate fix; run minimal smoke tests.
+- Validate the fix; run minimal smoke tests.
-- Prepare release notes/advisories; provide mitigations if полный фикс не готов.
+- Prepare release notes/advisories; provide mitigations if a full fix is not immediately available.

 ## 5. Notifications (Legal/Regulatory)